mlotti/HplusHW/NtupleAnalysis/src/LimitCalc/work/readme.txt

       for the luminosity is smaller than this number.
 I.e. removes columns, which have negligible impact on limit yet needlessly slow down the limit calculation.
     .
-MinimumStatUncertainty: in limit calculation it is very important to give some statistical uncertainty to shape bins which have zero counts.
+MinimumStatUncertainty: in limit calculation it is very important to give some statistical uncertainty to shape bins which have zero counts or in which the stat.uncert. is below this value.
       If this is neglected, one has seen even 1.5 sigma deviation from correct results.
 The value is essentially a number describing how many pb one generated MC event corresponds to.
 The same number is used for all MC samples.
   * Define histogram (histoPath*) and counter sources (SignalRateCounter, FakeRateCounter).
   * Define observation (i.e. source for data).
   * Define the list of shape systematics common to all columns in datacard.
 This is changed usually